 Preparation

-Scoop the eggplants’ insides with a spoon and place them on a strainer to drain (photo 2).
+Scoop the eggplants’ insides with a spoon and place them on a strainer to drain.

-Once the eggplants have been drained, place them in a medium bowl and add the parsley, cheese, half a cup of breadcrumbs, salt, pepper, and egg (photo 3).
+Once the eggplants have been drained, place them in a medium bowl.

-Mix with a fork to combine the mixture evenly (photo 4).
+Use a fork to combine all the ingredients evenly.

 Use a tablespoon to take a portion of the mixture and form it into a ball.